DilrajS/Body-Fat-Percentage-Prediction/README.md

 - Age: Age in years
 - Weight: Weight in pounds
 - Height: Height in inches
-- Neck: Neck circumference in inches
+- Neck: Neck circumference in cm
-- Chest: Chest circumference in inches
+- Chest: Chest circumference in cm
-- Abdomen: Abdomen circumference in inches
+- Abdomen: Abdomen circumference in cm
-- Hip: Hip circumference in inches
+- Hip: Hip circumference in cm
-- Thigh: Thigh circumference in inches
+- Thigh: Thigh circumference in cm
-- Knee: Knee circumference in inches
+- Knee: Knee circumference in cm
-- Ankle: Ankle circumference in inches
+- Ankle: Ankle circumference in cm
-- Biceps: Biceps (extended) circumference in inches
+- Biceps: Biceps (extended) circumference in cm
-- Forearm: Forearm circumference in inches
+- Forearm: Forearm circumference in cm
-- Wrist: Wrist circumference in inches
+- Wrist: Wrist circumference in cm

 ## Analysis